Is Australia seeing a surprise small business boom?

 Business software provider MYOB has reported mid-sized businesses emerged from 2022 with strong results, however were not under any illusions about the possible economic challenges facing them in 2023.
 Seven in ten surveyed conveyed they had seen increased revenue since January 2022 when compared to the 2021 calendar year and were performing 'better than expected' during the year.

 Though they reported strong results, most respondents confirmed they would be taking the macro-economic environment into account when preparing their business plan for 2023.
-To help manage the expected rise in costs that may come from this, 75 per cent of the businesses planned to increase their pricing during the 2023 year.
+To help manage the expected rise in costs that may come from this, 75% of the businesses planned to increase their pricing during the 2023 year.

 The 2023 Federal Budget was handed down in May and with it came several significant benefits for small businesses.
 These important initiatives have been put in place to help drive growth and continue to allow small businesses to flourish in Australia.